 In June 2018, the FASB issued Accounting Standards Update 2018-7, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-7"), which amends Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 ASU 2018-7 is effective for fiscal years beginning December 15, 2018, with early adoption permitted.
-The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Financial Statements or notes thereto.
+The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Consolidated Financial Statements or notes thereto.

 In August 2018, the FASB issued Accounting Standards Update 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which modifies the disclosure requirements on fair value measurements.
 ASU 2018-13 is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with partial early adoption permitted for eliminated disclosures.
 The method of adoption varies by the disclosure.
-The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Financial Statements or notes thereto.
+The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Consolidated Financial Statements or notes thereto.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), which clarifies the accounting for implementation costs in cloud computing arrangements.
 ASU 2018-15 is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
-The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Financial Statements or notes thereto.
+The Company is currently evaluating the impact that adopting this guidance will have on the unaudited Condensed Consolidated Financial Statements or notes thereto.

 In August 2018, the SEC issued a final rule amending certain disclosure requirements deemed by the commission to be redundant, duplicative, overlapping, outdated or superseded.
-The rule also added requirements to disclose the changes in the caption of stockholders' equity for the current and comparative year-to-date periods, with subtotals for each interim period.
-The Company believes that adopting the guidance will result in the addition of an unaudited Condensed Statement of Equity for each quarterly filing as a quarter to date equity rollforward is now required for the current and comparable period.
+The rule also added requirements to disclose (1) the changes in each caption of stockholders' equity and non-controlling interests for the current and comparative year-to-date periods, with subtotals for each interim period and (2) the amount of dividends per share for each class of shares.
+The Company believes that adopting the guidance will result in changes to the presentation of the unaudited Condensed Consolidated Statement of Equity as a quarter to date equity rollforward is now also required for the current and comparable period.
 The amended disclosure requirements are effective the first quarter beginning after the effective date of the rule.
 The Company will adopt the rule in the first quarter of 2019.

-The Company has considered all other recently issued accounting pronouncements and does not believe the adoption of such pronouncements will have a material impact on its unaudited Condensed Financial Statements or notes thereto.
+The Company has considered all other recently issued accounting pronouncements and does not believe the adoption of such pronouncements will have a material impact on its unaudited Condensed Consolidated Financial Statements or notes thereto.